anubhav-cs/Machine-Learning-and-AI/pacman-AI/README.md

 # AI Contest: Pacman Capture the Flag #

 A contest/project *"Pacman Capture the Flag"*, based on *Berkeley Pacman Projects in AI* was launched in the University of Melbourne in October 2018.
-This implementation was ranked 10 among the 150+ entries.
+This implementation (or more specifically myAgentProgram.py) was ranked 10 among the 150+ entries.

 *The contest rules can be found here -* [link](http://ai.berkeley.edu/contest.html)